 2.)
 Sanitize Coils & Adjust the Fins

 To clean the outside coils, use a coil cleaning solution.
 Coil cleaning solutions are typically found at your local hardware store.
 Please use this solution with caution: coil cleaners contain dangerous fumes that can cause burns, which is why you should never use this on indoor coils.
-Dilute your cleaning solution according to its directions and add it to a pump sprayer, and then spray it onto the coils.
-This will take a few minutes to foam.
+Dilute your cleaning solution according to its directions and add it to a pump sprayer.
+Next, spray the cleaner onto the coils to remove dirt and clean your air conditioner.
+The cleaning agent will take a few minutes to foam.
 Once it foams, rinse it off with your hose.
 We recommend not using a pressure washer for cleaning the fins since they can easily damage.

 Next, you will readjust any bent fins.
 Bent fins can hinder the airflow of your HVAC system.
 Use a fin tool to cautiously comb the fins back in place.

 3.)
 Sanitize Around & Adjust the Air Conditioner Unit

 Once you’re done cleaning your air conditioner, position the fan cage back into the unit and re-screw the bolts back in place.
 Clear the area around your unit approximately 2 feet in every direction, making sure that nothing hinders airflow.
 Check to see if your unit is leveled—dirt and debris may get underneath your system causing it to be uneven.
 If your unit is out of level for too long, this may result in future costly repairs.